Our site uses cookies to improve the user experience and we recommend accepting its use to take full advantage of the navigation

 ”Unless your righteousness surpasses that of the scribes and Pharisees, you will not enter into the Kingdom of heaven”

-With authority, Jesus changes the interpretation of the negative precept “Do not kill” (cf. Ex 20:13), by the positive meaning of the deep and radical demand of reconciliation, which, for additional emphasis, is put in relationship to the worship.
-Thus, no offering is valid when you “recall that your brother has anything against you” (Mt 5:23).
-This is why it is so important to settle any dispute as, otherwise, the invalidity of your offering will be turned against you (cf. Mt 5,26).
+Jesus, with authority, changes the interpretation of the negative precept “You shall not kill” (cf. Ex 20:13) to the positive interpretation of the profound and radical demand for reconciliation, placed—for greater emphasis—in relation to worship.
+Thus, no offering is of any use when you “recall that your brother has anything against you” (Mt 5:23).
+Therefore, it is important to settle any dispute, because otherwise the invalidity of the offering will turn against you (cf. Mt 5:26).

-All this can only be attained through a great love.
-Indeed —St. Paul will say—: “The commandments, ‘You shall not commit adultery; you shall not kill; you shall not steal; you shall not covet,’ and whatever other commandment there may be, are summed up in this saying, namely ‘You shall love your neighbor as yourself.’
-Love does no evil to the neighbor; hence, love is the fulfillment of the law” (Rm 13:9-10).
-Help us beg to be renewed in the gift of charity —to the minimum detail— towards our neighbor, and our life will be the best and most authentic of all our offers to God.
+All this can only be mobilized by great love.
+Saint Paul tells us: “The commandments, ‘You shall not commit adultery, you shall not murder, you shall not steal, you shall not covet,’ and whatever other commandment there may be, are summed up in this saying, ‘You shall love your neighbor as yourself.’
+Love does no evil to the neighbor; hence, love is the fulfillment of the law.”
+Let us ask to be renewed in the gift of love—down to the smallest detail—for our neighbors, and our lives will be the best and most authentic offering to God.

 Thoughts on Today's Gospel